stevesh24/expectancydrivingdata/README.md

 The file “heat map data.txt” contains the responses of the 172 online observers.
 Each row has the following format, separated by spaces: <br>
 observer_id   image_id   x   y

-The data have been presented at Vision Sciences Society, May 2015, St. Petes Beach, FL (handout.pdf): <br>
+Analyses of these data has been presented at Vision Sciences Society, May 2015, St. Petes Beach, FL (handout.pdf): <br>
 Shimozaki, S. S., Hutchinson, C. V., Swan, E. , & Mahal, J. (2015).
 Aging effects on expectancy use in driving scenes as assessed by the ideal observer.

 Any questions about the dataset may be sent to: ibshimo2@gmail.com